 There are some steps you can take to discourage taggers from targeting your property.
 Some of the techniques we've found to be effective:

-- Have your graffiti clean up kit on hand so that any graffiti can be removed promptly before attracting more graffiti or other vandalism.
+And if your property does get graffitied?
+Have your graffiti clean-up kit on hand so that any graffiti can be removed promptly before it attracts more graffiti or other vandalism.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.